-Palm Springs Unified School District Risk Assessment Schoo Name: Bubbling Wells Elementary School Area Y/N Description/Comments Visitor/Contractor/Substitute Protocol 1 Are visitors and vendors required to sign in at the Main Office?
+Palm Springs Unifie ed Schoo l District Risk Assessment Schoo l Name: Agua Caliente Elementary School Area Y/N Description/Comments Visitor/Contractor/Substitute Protocol 1 Are visitors and vendors required to sign in at the Main Office?
 Yes 2 Are all visitors and vendors issued ID badges?
 Yes Key Control 3 Is a key log maintained to track all keys for the school?
 Yes 4 Is the key cabinet properly secured with a lock or located in the safe or another secure area?
 Yes 5 Do teachers return their keys at the end of the school year?
-Yes 6 Are substitute teachers issued keys?
+No 6 Are substitute teachers issued keys?
 Yes 7 If substitutes are issued keys, is there a way to ensure keys are returned at the end of the day?
-No log that is signed in and out however some keys are not returned and require getting in contact.
-8 Do police and fire have access to a master key?
+Yes 8 Do police and fire have access to a master key?
 Yes 9 Are contractors or other vendors issued keys?
-No Money Handling 10 Is there a safe or other similarly secure location to store money at the school?
+Yes Issued by Facilities Money Handling 10 Is there a safe or other similarly secure location to store money at the school?
 Yes 11 Are deposits made regularly so cash at the school is limited?
 Yes 12 Is the money taken to the bank at varying times and days?
-Yes Mail Handling 13 Have staff members who handle mail received training in proper mail handling & suspicious package procedures?
+No We aren't allowed to take money to the bank.
+Mail Handling 13 Have staff members who handle mail received training in proper mail handling & suspicious package procedures?
 Yes Student Drop-off/Pick-up 14 Does the drop off/pick up area allow for smooth traffic flow?
-No Sometimes depending on the amount of traffic on various days or weather.
-15 Is there a school policy that restricts other vehicles from accessing the bus-loading zone during loading/unloading?
+Yes 15 Is there a school policy that restricts other vehicles from accessing the bus-loading zone during loading/unloading?
 Yes 16 Are parent drop off & pick up areas clearly designated?
-No More signage and stop signs 17 Do parents and other who pick up students generally abide by the prescribed procedures?
-Yes we have contact CHP for assistance and this is getting better.
+Yes 17 Do parents and other who pick up students generally abide by the prescribed procedures?
+Yes